-The ergodic components of an FD with respect to $S^{*}$ are of course $S^{*}$-invariant, but not a-priori quasi-Palm.
-This is the content of: \begin{thm} The ergodic components of an FD are EFDs. \end{thm} We discuss this and other decompositions in Section \ref{sub:Ergodic-and-spatial-decomposition}.
+The ergodic components of a FD with respect to $S^{*}$ are of course $S^{*}$-invariant, but not a-priori quasi-Palm.
+This is the content of: \begin{thm} The ergodic components of a FD are EFDs. \end{thm} We discuss this and other decompositions in Section \ref{sub:Ergodic-and-spatial-decomposition}.